+I.D.1.a).(1)

-I.D.1.a).(1) The acute care hospital must have a full range of services, including both medical and surgical services, intensive care units, an emergency department, a diagnostic laboratory and imaging services, and a pathology department.
+The acute care hospital must have a full range of services, including both medical and surgical services, intensive care units, an emergency department, a diagnostic laboratory and imaging services, and a pathology department.
 (Core)

 I.D.1.b) There must be at least one long-term care facility.
-(Core) 1.0.1.0 There must be at least one long term care lacinty.
+(Core)

+I.D.1.b).(1)

-I.D.1.b).(1) Such facilities should be either discrete institutions separate from an acute care hospital or formally designated units or services within an acute care hospital.
-(Detail)
+Such facilities should be either discrete institutions separate from an acute care hospital or formally designated units or services within an acute care hospital.